mansak23/Adobe-India-Hackathon-1a/README.md

 ## Project: Intelligent PDF Outline Extractor

-This repository contains the solution for Round 1A of the Adobe India Hackathon 2025, focusing on the "Understand Your Document" challenge. [cite_start]The mission is to transform a raw PDF into an intelligent, interactive experience by extracting its structured outline, including the title and hierarchical headings (H1, H2, H3) with their respective page numbers[cite: 9, 30].
+This repository contains the solution for Round 1A of the Adobe India Hackathon 2025, focusing on the "Understand Your Document" challenge.
+The mission is to transform a raw PDF into an intelligent, interactive experience by extracting its structured outline, including the title and hierarchical headings (H1, H2, H3) with their respective page numbers.

-## [cite_start]Challenge Theme: Connecting the Dots Through Docs [cite: 27]
+## Challenge Theme: Connecting the Dots Through Docs

-[cite_start]The core idea behind this challenge is to enable smarter document experiences, such as semantic search, recommendation systems, and insight generation, by making PDF structures understandable to machines[cite: 34].
+The core idea behind this challenge is to enable smarter document experiences, such as semantic search, recommendation systems, and insight generation, by making PDF structures understandable to machines.

 ## Approach

 Our solution leverages the `pdfplumber` library for robust PDF parsing and text extraction.
 The approach involves a multi-stage process:

 1.  **Initial Document Analysis:** The script first analyzes the first few pages of the PDF to statistically determine common font sizes and colors.
 This helps in identifying the body text font size and potential heading font sizes by comparing them to the most frequent text styles.
-2.  [cite_start]**Title Extraction:** The document title is identified by looking for the largest font size on the initial pages, assuming it's prominently displayed[cite: 40].
+2.  **Title Extraction:** The document title is identified by looking for the largest font size on the initial pages, assuming it's prominently displayed.
 3.  **Line Grouping and Feature Extraction:** Each page's text content is extracted word-by-word, and these words are then intelligently grouped into lines.
 For each line, critical features such as font size, bold status, color, indentation, and vertical spacing from the previous line are extracted.
 4.  **Heuristic Scoring for Headings:** A comprehensive heuristic scoring mechanism is applied to each line.
 Points are awarded based on:
-    * [cite_start]Matching predefined heading font sizes (H1, H2, H3)[cite: 42].
+    * Matching predefined heading font sizes (H1, H2, H3).
     * Boldness of the text.
     * Distinctive font colors (different from common body text colors).
     * Low indentation (closer to the left margin).